/); options accepting a

 parser-class header file and/or implementation header file does

-not define namespace identifier
+not define namespace identifier.

-member.
+parse member.
 This effectively generates a parser

 which merely performs semantic checks, without performing the